 - And LINE MUSIC offers an alternative to Spotify or Apple Music.

 Originally, Careem is a leading ride-hailing app based in Dubai.
-A year ago, according to Forbes, this app made aspirations to involve into an everyday lifestyle app serving the Middle East and Africa that much more overt.
+A year ago, according to Forbes, this app made aspirations to involve in an everyday lifestyle app serving the Middle East and Africa that much more overt.

 Finally, after a long-awaited, the app was launched last week.
 Recently, Mudassir Sheikha, Careem’s co-founder and CEO shared his thought on Twitter: